rhel-labs/instruqt/data-visualization/04-confgure-grafana/assignment.md

 title: Confgure Grafana
 notes:
 - type: text
-  contents: Replace this text with your own text
+  contents: In this final step, you will create your data dashboard.
 tabs:
 - title: Terminal
   type: terminal